 After injecting the fat cells, the surgeon will close the liposuction incisions with sutures, wrap the breasts and fit you with a surgical bra for added support while you heal from the procedure.
 Most patients will need to take a week off from work and normal physical activities.2

-Swelling, bruising and discomfort for three weeks is normal in the breasts as well as the areas where fat was removed.
-Swelling can last up to six months.2
+Swelling, bruising and discomfort for one to two weeks is normal in the breasts as well as the areas where fat was removed.2 Swelling can last for a few months.5

-There are steps patients can do to ease discomfort during the recovery process:2
+There are steps patients can do to ease discomfort during the recovery process:5

-- Take pain medication and antibiotics as directed by the surgeon.
+- Take pain medication and antibiotics as directed by the surgeon.2

 - Wear loose-fitting clothing and the surgical bra as directed.